Importance of Therapy Discharge Summaries

 - Signature: Dr. Smith, LCSW, Date: 11/01/2023

-Use this checklist to ensure your discharge summary meets all necessary criteria:
+Use this checklist to ensure your discharge summary meets essential criteria:

 - Client information is complete and accurate.